-We believe all students – no matter where they live or what their background – must have access to high quality Project Based Learning (HQ PBL).
-Our hope is that through widespread dissemination of the Framework for HQ PBL, more educators and organizations will commit to provide all students with HQ PBL experiences.
+All students, no matter where they live or what their background, deserve access to high quality Project Based Learning (HQPBL).
+Our hope is that through widespread dissemination of the Framework for HQPBL, more educators and organizations will commit to providing all students high quality PBL experiences.

 This project is supported by Project Management Institute Educational Foundation (PMIEF) and the William and Flora Hewlett Foundation.
 This project is also sponsored by the Buck Institute for Education.